ctf0/SimpleMenu/README.md

 [Wiki](https://github.com/ctf0/simple-menu/wiki/Usage)

 ### MiddleWares
-- the package automatically register 4 middlewares to handle all the package routes, however to use them anywhere else, they are
+- the package automatically register 4 middlewares to handle all the routes but incase you want to use them anywhere else, they are
     - `localizationRedirect`
     - `localeSessionRedirect`
     - `role:roleName`